Detecting Glaucoma Early

 What Does The Visual Field Test Tell Your Ophthalmologist?

-When your ophthalmologist looks at the map of your visual field, they are looking for areas that are less sensitive to light than what is found in a healthy eye (Figure 4).
-Certain areas of the visual field are more often affected in glaucoma (Figure 5).
+When your ophthalmologist examines the visual field map, they look for areas less sensitive to light than a healthy eye (Figure 4).
+Glaucoma often affects certain parts of the visual field more than others (Figure 5).
 These can help your ophthalmologist to diagnose glaucoma and start early treatment.

 This ongoing and repeated testing is very important for the proper management of your glaucoma.

 In a healthy eye, the central portion of the visual field corresponds to the area of best vision.
-On the left, the numbers tell how bright the test lights had to be in order to be detected.
+On the left, the numbers show how bright the test lights needed to be for you to detect them.
 Higher numbers indicate better vision.
 On the right, the visual field map shows the lightest areas (best vision) are in the center, with some reduction in sensitivity in the periphery, even in the normal field.
 The darkest area corresponds to the normal blind spot.

 The glaucoma eye shown here required more light than normal in all areas of the field.
 The numbers on the top are lower, indicating poorer vision.
 The visual field map (bottom) is much darker than normal, especially in the peripheral areas.